 Best Camping Towels

-Why it’s great: While I try not to be biased, the Chill Pal PVA may just be one of the best camping towels that I have come across.
+Why it’s great: While I try not to be biased, this cooling towel may just be one of the best camping towels that I have come across.
 Wet it to start the cooling process or keep it dry and simply wipe away sweat with it as you go.
-I know that there’s nothing I love more than a refreshing towel around the neck after a long hike.
+I know that there’s nothing I love more than a refreshing towel around the neck during and after a long hike.

 Good for: Strenuous hikes

 Why it’s great: When camping, having a beach towel is always wise.
 There’s nothing better than a dip in the lake or admiring waterfalls after all.
 The Dock & Bay beach towel is the original sand-free beach towel because it dries 3x faster than a standard cotton towel.
 It’s super absorbent, extremely lightweight, and soft to the touch.

 While a beach towel may seem bulky and inconvenient to pack when you have limited space, this towel is surprisingly compact and even comes with a travel accessory pouch.
 Hang it up to dry using its handy hook before packing it away with the rest of your camping gear.

 Keep in mind: Like many other towels, the colors may bleed during the first wash.
 It’s best to wash this towel separately before it’s first use.

 Why it’s great: This is a towel that works for anything and everything.
 It’s available in multiple colors, it’s compact, super absorbent, and fast-drying.
 I’ve used this towel in the past for hikes, runs, and dips in the lake, and it did a great job of keeping me dry.
 After it was wet, it dried with no odor.